NayelySaldivar/data-prework/2.-Statistics/README.md

+Here are my evidence of the Coursera's Statistic Course

 # Statistics
 The statistics challenge consists of completing the `Data Science Math Skills` course in Coursera, offered by Duke University.